Dog vs. Horse Shampoo: What’s Safe for Your Guinea Pig, Dog, and Horse?

 Alternatives to Bathing Pets

 This doesn’t always require a full bath when trying to get your pets clean.
-There are, in fact, viable and efficacious alternatives that can ensure hygiene devoid of all stress of water.
-These alternatives come in especially handy when your pet is sensitive towards bathing.
+There are, in fact, viable and efficacious alternatives that can ensure hygiene without the stress of water.
+These alternatives come in especially handy when your pet is sensitive to bathing.

 Dry Shampoo and Wipes for Guinea Pigs